 - 1 teaspoon ground cinnamon

 - In large bowl, combine sugar, brown sugar and butter; beat until light and fluffy.
-Add eggs and vanilla and beat until combined.
+Add eggs and vanilla; beat until combined.

-- Add flour, baking soda, baking powder, cinnamon, cardamom, salt, nutmeg, cloves, and ginger.
-Mix to combine dry ingredients with wet ingredients.
+- Add flour, baking soda, baking powder, salt, cinnamon, nutmeg, cloves, and ginger to bowl.
+Mix lightly to combine dry ingredients, then blend into wet ingredients.
+Do not overmix.
 Fold in oats and raisins.

-- Scoop dough by heaping tablespoonfuls (see note 3) 3 inches apart on prepared cookie sheets.
+- Scoop dough by heaping tablespoonfuls (size 40 scoop) and place 3 inches apart on prepared cookie sheets.

-- Bake for 12-14 minutes or until edges are golden brown.
-Cool 1 minute before removing from cookie sheets and placing on a wire rack to cool completely.
+- Bake for 10-12 minutes or until edges are golden brown.
+Cool 2 to 3 minutes before removing from cookie sheets and placing on a wire rack to cool completely.

-Freezer Directions: Drop by heaping tablespoonfuls onto a tray lined with parchment paper (make sure the tray fits in your freezer!).
-Freeze until hardened and then transfer to an airtight freezer-safe container and store in the freezer up to three months.
+- Freezer Directions: Drop by heaping tablespoonfuls onto a tray lined with parchment paper (make sure the tray fits in your freezer!).
+Freeze one hour or until hardened and then transfer to an airtight freezer-safe container and store in the freezer for up to three months.
 Bake as directed in the recipe, adding 2-3 minutes to the baking time as needed.

 Husband’s take: Ben loved these!
 As I always say, I’m sure he’d prefer his favorite whole wheat chocolate chip cookies, but truthfully, he’s happy with any cookie I make.